-If the QAT device does not appear in the show dpdk crypto devices output, or it only shows an AES-NI device, then VPP can not see the crypto device.
-To correct this, first verify the QAT drivers are loaded, VFs exist for the QAT device, and grub BOOT_IMAGE is passing the necessary iommu parameters.
+If the QAT device does not appear in the show crypto async handlers output, then VPP can not see the crypto device.
+To correct this, first verify the QAT drivers are loaded, VFs exist for the QAT device, and grub BOOT\IMAGE is passing the necessary iommu parameters.